Aligning Forest and Trees in Images & Long Captions for Visually Grounded Understanding: Experiments

 \section{Experiments}

 To assess the fine-grained vision-language understanding of \textbf{CAFT}, we first evaluate image-text retrieval on long-caption benchmarks~(\cref{sec:benchmark}).
-We also investigate CAFT’s visual grounding capability to provide insights into how fine-grained understanding is facilitated by grounded recognition~(\cref{sec:vis-grounding}).
-Finally, we conduct ablation studies to analyze the contributions of each component within our hierarchical learning framework~(\cref{sec:ablation}).
+We then examine the visual grounding of the learned part-level representations that underlie holistic image-text understanding~(\cref{sec:vis-grounding}).
+Finally, we conduct ablation studies to evaluate the contributions of individual components and compare different alignment strategies within our hierarchical learning framework~(\cref{sec:ablation}).